kexiZeroing/kexiZeroing.github.io/src/blog/mac-terminal.md

 ## Making tab-completion case-insensitive
 The problem is that the file system of macOS is "case preserving, but case-insensitive".
 That means the file system will remember wether you named a file `README.TXT`, `ReadMe.txt` or `readme.TXT` and preserve that case, but using either of these will point to the same file.
 This may be confusing in Terminal.
 Since most other Unix file system are case-sensitive (i.e. `README.TXT` and `readme.txt` are different files) and most shells are case-sensitive too.

+> Don't mix uppercase and lowercase letters in your filenames.
+It's a recipe for disaster with different operating systems (some ignore the case while others don't).
+I use kebab-case.

 One thing you can change is wether tab-completion is case-sensitive or not.
 Since the underlying file system is insensitive, there is no reason tab-completion should be.
 To make tab-completion in bash case-insensitive, put `set completion-ignore-case on` in your `.inputrc` (create if necessary).

 ## Viewing `man` Pages